bootsie123/schoolpass-lib-gscript/README.md

 # schoolpass-lib-gscript
-A WIP Google App Script library for the School Pass
+A WIP Google Apps Script library for the School Pass